Join Us for a Spirit Bear Photo Tour in the Great Bear Rainforest of British Columbia

 The tour will explore the inlets, bays, estuaries, and old-growth forests of the mystical midcoast of British Columbia, including Gribbell and Princess Royal Islands, the ancestral home of the rare white Kermode Bear.
 The surrounding mountains and rainforest are home to grizzly bears, wolves, wolverines, black bears, spirit bears, deer, and beavers and we will walk trails and explore creeks to watch spawning salmon and to search for and hopefully photograph spirit bears, black bears, and potentially grizzlies or even wolves.
 Guests can also expect to have excellent opportunities photographing humpback whales during the trip.

 Due to extreme weather conditions (it is called the rain-forest for a reason) and rough terrain, and to increase our chances of seeing a spirit bear, we will utilize native-built and licensed viewing platforms and areas in certain situations.
-In fact, this tour offers more native-licensed spirit bear viewing days (four) than any other week-long photo tour in the Great Bear Rainforest.
 So while spirit bear sightings are never a guarantee, we have set up this tour to try to maximize our chances of encountering a white kermode bear.
 We have also limited our group size to six participants (plus me) with the intent of increasing your overall enjoyment of the trip, and we are staying the entire week in the main region where spirit bears are most commonly seen.

 Expect this to be a unique and exciting photo tour that will challenge every skill you have as a wildlife photographer.
 You will likely shoot hand-held and from a tripod in a wide variety of situations and weather conditions.